-Disabled Accessible Tours in Latvia
+Accessible Tours in Riga & Latvia

 Woman helping a young man in a wheelchair up the ramp of a white disabled accessible van

-Santa assisting a traveller
+Santa assisting a traveller on an accessible tours for wheelchair users

 White van parked on dock in front of cruise ship in Riga port with woman in purple blouse, yellow trousers and red shoes

 We can arrange shipside pick up and return for cruise passengers.
-Please note this service a permit from Riga Passenger Terminal and an additional fee applies.
+Please note this service requires a permit from Riga Passenger Terminal and an additional fee applies.

-Accessibility in Riga
+Accessibility in Riga - A Practical Guide

 Relief in sight